var-selection/variable_selection/README.md

 # RandomRPQL
-A variable selection method for generalize linear mixed-effect models
+A variable selection method for generalize linear mixed models